freddywaiganjo/example-for-appium/README.md

 # example-for-appium
-An Example for Appium Article at welovebug.com
+An Example Code for Appium Article at welovebug.com